IdentityServer/Documentation/docs/configuration/authenticationOptions.md

       * `Href`: The URL for the `href` of the link.
    * The custom web page represented by the `LoginPageLink` would be provided by the hosting application.
 Once it has performed its task then it can resume the login workflow by redirecting the user back to the login view.
    * When a user follows one of the `LoginPageLink`s, a `signin` query string parameter is passed to the page.
 This parameter should be echoed back as a `signin` query string parameter to the login page when the user wishes to resume their login.
 The login view is located at the path "~/login" relative to IdentityServer's application base.
-* `EnableSignOutPrompt`
-   * Indicates whether IdentityServer will show a confirmation page for sign-out.
-When a client initiates a sign-out, by default IdentityServer will ask the user for confirmation.
-This is a mitigation technique against "logout spam".
-Defaults to `true`.
 * `RememberLastUsername`
    * Indicates whether IdentityServer will remember the last username entered on the login page.
 Defaults to `false`.
 * `IdentityProviders`